balena-io/docs/pages/learn/develop/hardware/i2c-and-spi.md

 ### Serial Ports

-Depending on the HAT Configuration defined in BIOS, the Up Squared UART communication on pins 6, 8 and 10 can be performed using either /dev/ttyS4 or /dev/ttyS5.
-Please check your pin configuration in the HAT Configurations menu in BIOS.
+Depending on the HAT Configuration defined in BIOS, the Up Squared UART communication on pins 8 and 10 can be performed using either /dev/ttyS4 or /dev/ttyS5.
+Please consult the HAT Configurations menu in BIOS for details on how pins are configured on your device.

 ## Jetson Devices